Physical Education and Sport

 We believe it is vitally important that our children have the best opportunity to be physically active - therefore we ensure that equipment in school is accessible for all.
 At break time, we have purchased new basketball nets, play equipment and table tennis tables, which fit nicely alongside our ball cage, climbing frames and tyre park.
 We have a team of trained playleaders in school who lead games at break and lunchtimes, encouraging all children to learn new games, play cooperatively and be physically active.

 At Gainsborough, we are part of the Crewe and Nantwich school sport partnership.
-As part of this, we took part in a change 4 life champions training day where a team of children learned new games and activites which they could then relay back to children at school.
+As part of this, we took part in a play leader training scheme, whereby our play leaders learnt new games and how to be an effective leader.
 Since then, we have been really keen for our children to take on active play leaders roles.
 Each year group has appointed play leaders, these children are responsible for taking out sports equipment, such as hoola hoops and skipping ropes and creating fun, active games.
 Our play leaders play with lots of different children, making sure that no child is ever alone.
+In addition to this, our middays also took part in the training.

 Healthy Living week